 In Chapter 3 of Class 10 Geography, you will learn about water resources.
 The chapter begins with the availability of fresh water on earth and how the situation of scarcity of water generates.
 The chapter discusses the pros and cons of constructing dams on rivers.
 In the end, the chapter talks about Rain Water Harvesting as a means to conserve water.
 Here, we have compiled the CBSE Notes for Class 10 Geography Chapter 3 on Water Resources.
 These notes cover all the important topics which are discussed in the chapter.
 You can also download these notes in PDF for offline reading, as well.

-Three-fourth of the earth’s surface is covered with water but only a small proportion of it accounts for freshwater that can be put to use.
+Three-fourths of the earth’s surface is covered with water, but only a small proportion of it accounts for freshwater that can be put to use.
 Water is a renewable resource.

 Water Scarcity and the Need for Water Conservation and Management

 The availability of water resources varies over space and time.

 - Water scarcity is caused by over-exploitation, excessive use and unequal access to water among different social groups.

 - Water resources are being over-exploited to expand irrigated areas for dry-season agriculture.

 - In some areas, water is sufficiently available to meet the needs of the people.
 But, those areas still suffer from water scarcity due to bad quality of water.

 The need of the hour is to conserve and manage our water resources.
 How do we do it?